christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Letting German Banks Fail: Federalism and decisions to save troubled banks.
 With Sahil Deo, Christian Franz, and Mark Hallerberg.
 Revise and resubmit to *Politische Vierteljahresschrift* (PVS).

+- Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises with a Focus on Bad Banks.
+With Mark Hallerberg.
+For a special issue of *West European Politics*.

 - Bad Banks as a Response to Crises: When Do Governments Use Them, and Why Does Their Governance Differ?
 With Mark Hallerberg.